12 (number): Written representation

-12 is the fifth Pell number, preceded by 0, 1, 2, and 5, as well as the third pentagonal number.
-12 is the superfactorial of 3.
-It is also a Harshad number in all bases except octal.

-There are 12 Latin squares of size 3 × 3, where symbols appear exactly once in each row and exactly once in each column.
+In mathematics

+Properties

+12 is a composite number, the smallest abundant number, a semiperfect number, a highly composite number, a refactorable number, and a Pell number.
+It is the smallest of two known sublime numbers, numbers that have a perfect number of divisors whose sum is also perfect.

 There are twelve Jacobian elliptic functions and twelve cubic distance-transitive graphs.

+Shapes

 A twelve-sided polygon is a dodecagon.
 In its regular form, it is the largest polygon that can uniformly tile the plane alongside other regular polygons, as with the truncated hexagonal tiling or the truncated trihexagonal tiling.
-There are 12 regular and semiregular tilings when enantiomorphic forms of the snub hexagonal tiling are counted separately.

 A regular dodecahedron has twelve pentagonal faces.
 Regular cubes and octahedrons both have 12 edges, while regular icosahedrons have 12 vertices.
-The rhombic dodecahedron has twelve rhombic faces and is able to tessellate three-dimensional space.
-Its dual polyhedron, the cuboctahedron, has 12 vertices with radial equilateral symmetry, and is one of two quasiregular polyhedra.

-The densest three-dimensional lattice sphere packing has each sphere touching twelve other spheres, and this is almost certainly true for any arrangement of spheres (the Kepler conjecture).
+The cubic close packing and hexagonal close packing, which are the two densest possible sphere packings in three-dimensional space (the Kepler conjecture, proved by Thomas Hales), both have each sphere touching twelve other spheres.
 Twelve is also the kissing number in three dimensions.

 There are twelve complex apeirotopes in dimensions five and higher, which include van Oss polytopes in the form of complex $n$-orthoplexes.
 There are also twelve paracompact hyperbolic Coxeter groups of uniform polytopes in five-dimensional space.

 Bring's curve is a Riemann surface of genus four, with a domain that is a regular hyperbolic 20-sided icosagon.
 By the Gauss-Bonnet theorem, the area of this fundamental polygon is equal to $12\pi$.

+Functions

 Twelve is the smallest weight for which a cusp form exists.
 This cusp form is the discriminant $\Delta(q)$ whose Fourier coefficients are given by the Ramanujan $\tau$-function and which is (up to a constant multiplier) the 24th power of the Dedekind eta function: